PennyLaneAI/pennylane-rigetti/doc/usage.rst

 Plugin usage
 ############

-PennyLane-Forest provides three Forest devices for PennyLane:
+PennyLane-Forest provides four Forest devices for PennyLane:

+* :class:`forest.numpy <~NumpyWavefunctionDevice>`: provides a PennyLane device for the pyQVM Numpy wavefunction simulator

-* :class:`forest.wavefunction <~WavefunctionDevice>`: provides a PennyLane device for the PyQuil wavefunction simulator
+* :class:`forest.wavefunction <~WavefunctionDevice>`: provides a PennyLane device for the Forest wavefunction simulator

-* :class:`forest.qvm <~QVMDevice>`: provides a PennyLane device for the Forest QVM simulator
+* :class:`forest.qvm <~QVMDevice>`: provides a PennyLane device for the Forest QVM and pyQuil pyQVM simulator

 * :class:`forest.qpu <~QPUDevice>`: provides a PennyLane device for Forest QPU hardware devices